 If the goal has been reached, or there are no remaining Vusers to be added, the ramp up ends.
 Note that the value can be greater than the defined goal value.
 LoadRunner Cloud does not remove Vusers to reduce the load.

-During run time, if the goal was reached, but subsequently dropped to below the configured value, LoadRunner Cloud will try to add Vusers (if there are any remaining to be added) to reach the goal again.
+During run time, if the goal was reached, but subsequently dropped to below the configured value, LoadRunner Cloud tries to add Vusers (if there are any remaining to be added) to reach the goal again.

 LoadRunner Cloud does not change think time and pacing configured for scripts.